MLA Rising Stars

 The MLA Rising Star program has been developed to give members the opportunity to develop skills, knowledge, and personal characteristics needed to become a leader in MLA.
 The yearly leadership development program matches each Rising Star with a mentor in a curriculum that includes:

-- Monthly classes led by MLA member leaders and staff.
+- Monthly classes led by MLA member leaders.

 - Experiences and training to develop self-awareness of skills and dispositions as a leader.